 Can you make money learning everything for free?

 Sure you can!
 But how long will that take you?

 If you want to be sure to make a full-time income as a freelance writer in the next 6 months to a year, I think one of the best things you can do for yourself is to learn from someone who has done it before you.

-Holly has created an amazing course, to share with everyone how she became so successful at finding high-paying freelance gigs.
+Holly has created an amazing course to share with everyone how she became so successful at finding high-paying freelance gigs.
 And with the course, you’ll get access to a private Facebook group where Holly will answer your questions.
-There are several people in the group that earns over $10,000 a month thanks to what Holly teaches.
+Several people in the group earn over $10,000 a month thanks to what Holly teaches.

 4. Do I need a blog?

 I think it’s essential for freelance writers to have their own blog, especially if you are just starting out!
 Having a blog can be a great way to showcase your work if you’re trying to make money writing articles but don’t have a ton of experience.

 You can blog about whatever you want and use your blog posts as writing samples to help you get clients.
 Yes, starting a blog costs a little money, but it’s another way to invest in yourself, and it pays off.
 Most writers I talk to also have a blog and have used it to help them land qualify freelancing gigs.